Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The link between estrogen and the hair follicle is certainly a valid and important consideration for treatment.
 However, the specific effects of general phytoestrogens on hair loss, has yet to be determined by scientists.

-Could Palasha for Hair Loss Help Women in Menopause?
+Could Palasha aka Tesu Flower Help Women Suffering Hair Loss in Menopause?

 At this point, researchers only recognize that Palasha or Butea Parviflora contains phytoestrogenic compounds, and that they are capable of binding to estrogen receptors in the body.
 However, the specific application of Butea Parviflora for hair loss due to menopause needs to be investigated by scientists.